Veselin8/Worse-Ice-cream/README.md

 ## Worse Ice-Cream

 We decided to replicate a beloved video game _Bad Ice-Cream_ in our own style.
 We have the player, our ice cream who can move left, right, up and down on the board.
-His goal is to collect all the coins (fruit) on the board in the given time limit without getting caught bz a monster.
+His goal is to collect all the coins (fruit) on the board in the given time limit without getting caught by a monster.
 To help him reach his goal, the ice cream can create and destroy ice blocks which can help him block the monster from reaching him.

 <ins>Sources:</ins>
 1) [GitHub](https://docs.github.com/en/get-started)